bogaudio/BogaudioModules/README.md

 A manual trigger/gate with 8 outputs.
 A constant high value is sent from each output for as long as the TRIG button is held.

 Manual may be set to output a trigger pulse (+5V for 10ms) on patch load (akin to a Max/Msp loadbang).
 This is off by default; enable clicking "Trigger on Load" on the module's context (right-click) menu.
-[New in version 1.1.24:] The pulse is emitted 100ms after the patch starts processing samples.
+The pulse is emitted 100ms after the patch starts processing samples.

 _Polyphony:_ Monophonic.